rafalstapinski/p3orm/README.md

 ## Philosophy

-90% of the time we talk to a database is with a CRUD operation. porm provides helpers
+90% of the time we talk to a database is with a CRUD operation. p<sup>3</sup>orm provides helpers

-The remaining 10% is a bit more complicated. porm doesn't attempt to hide SQL queries behind any magic, instead it empowers you to write direct, explicit, and legible SQL queries with [PyPika](https://github.com/kayak/pypika).
+The remaining 10% is a bit more complicated. p<sup>3</sup>orm doesn't attempt to hide SQL queries behind any magic, instead it empowers you to write direct, explicit, and legible SQL queries with [PyPika](https://github.com/kayak/pypika).

-Object created or fetched by porm are **dead**, they're just Pydantic models.
+Object created or fetched by p<sup>3</sup>orm are **dead**, they're just Pydantic models.
 If you want to manipulate the database, you do so explicitly.

 ## Roadmap